-Deshaun Watson accused of sexual assault amid new batch of civil lawsuits
+Deshaun Watson accused of sexual assault amid new batch of lawsuits

 UltraViolet, a women’s advocacy group, was critical Monday of the NFL’s response.

-“The NFL’s failure to take the mounting sexual abuse lawsuits against Deshaun Watson more seriously is an infuriating sign of the league’s cavalier attitude toward violence against women,” the group said in a written statement by its campaign director, Elisa Batista.
+“The NFL’s failure to take the mounting sexual abuse lawsuits against Deshaun Watson more seriously is an infuriating sign of the league’s cavalier attitude toward violence against women,” the group said in a statement by its campaign director, Elisa Batista.
 “Despite the severity of these allegations and the pattern that Watson targeted women massage therapists specifically, the NFL has taken zero action, insisting that the matter is simply ‘under review.’
 What’s equally troubling is NFL Commissioner Roger Goodell’s indifference.
 For years, [Goodell] has turned a blind eye to violence and sexual abuse committed by players throughout the League.”

 The group said that Watson “should have been suspended immediately last week after the initial allegations of abuse emerged” and that Goodell “is not fit to serve as NFL Commissioner” and “must go.”